MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-release-1-2012-10.md

 This release includes the following updates:

-- For Azure Portal SDK developers, portal version 5.0.303.7361 is now supported.
+- For Azure portal SDK developers, portal version 5.0.303.7361 is now supported.
 - Internal logging improvements for Event Hubs clusters.

 ## Issues fixed in this release